-- E.D.
-The maximum number of residential units allowed in a building is subject to the following residential unit factors: - 1.
-Base RU Factor = 12001250 - 2.
-100% Affordable/Sustainable Design Standard RU Factor = 900 - F.E.
-Development Review.
+- 1. Building Components (See Sec.
+3.3); or - 2.
+Those necessary to comply with applicable Health, Building, and Fire codes - D. The maximum number of residential units allowed in a building is subject to the following residential unit factors: - 1.
+Base RU Factor = 1200 - 2.
+100% Affordable/Sustainable Design Standard RU Factor = 900 - E. Development Review.
 Depending on the scale, a Multi-Unit Conversion may be by-right or require a Special Permit. - 1.
 By Right.
-A Multi-Unit Conversion is by-right if it includes no more than 6 dwelling - By Special Permit.
+A Multi-Unit Conversion is by-right if it includes no more than 6 dwelling units. - 2.
+By Special Permit.
 Multi-Unit Conversions with more than the by right number of units require a special permit.
 The Special Permit Granting Authority is determined by the scale of the project in accordance with Sec.
-3.1.1.D. - a.
-Review Criteria.
+3.1.1.D. - Review Criteria.
 In its discretion to approve or deny a special permit authorizing multi-unit conversion of an existing building, the Special Permit Granting Authority must find that the application meets the following criteria: - i.
 The criteria for all Special Permits specified in Sec.
-11.4.3. - Preservation of the existing building's design integrity, with special attention to important historic features or components of the building. - Design and landscaping are compatible with the neighborhood and adjacent properties. - iv.
-Preservation and/or enhancement of landscaped areas and trees, especially to serve as a buffer to neighboring lots. - V. On and Oeff-street parking available provides an adequate supply of parking (Sec.
-3.7drawing guidance from existing standards in the Newton Zoning Ordinance) while also minimizing the presence of large parking areas and extensive areas of pavement.
+11.4.3. - ii.
+Preservation of the existing building's design integrity, with special attention to important historic features or components of the building. - iii.
+Design and landscaping are compatible with the neighborhood and adjacent properties. - iv.
+Preservation and/or enhancement of landscaped areas and trees, especially to serve as a buffer to neighboring lots. - v.
+Off-street parking available provides an adequate supply of parking (Sec.
+3.7) while also minimizing the presence of large parking areas and extensive areas of pavement.